duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 It is a 3 x 3 matrix with 8 DoF since it's generally normalized with h_33 = 1
 <p>&nbsp;</p>
 The function solvePnP from OPENCV allows to compute the camera pose from the correspondences (3D object points expressed in the object frame) and the projected 2D image points (object points viewed in the image).
 The intrinsic parameters and the distortion coefficients are required as inputs in the function.
-We do have the intrinsic values the duckiebot camera (from the calibration file), but we don't have it for simulation.
+We do have the intrinsic values of the duckiebot camera (from the calibration file), but we don't have it for simulation.
 It led to some inaccuracy in the POSE estimation in the simulator.

 ![](./images/intrinsic.png)